evvvvil/urptransitionshaders-docs/README.md

 **Mirror Offset**<br>
 _This option is only available when `Mirror Transition` is ON._<br> Offset start of mirror effect.
-Useful when 'Direction' is 'Negative' - should be close to 0 when 'Positive'.
+Useful when `Direction` is `Negative` - should be close to 0 when `Positive`.
 Change this to pull in or push out the start of mirror effect.
 Combine this value - to hide enough of object at the start of transition, and the scale value to reveal enough of the object at the end.

 **Slant Transition**<br>
 Slant / angle transition with a diagonal cut along another axis.